njustesen/botbowl/docs/features.md

 # Features

-FFAI currently supports the following features.
+botbowl currently supports the following features.
 The purpose of this document is to have an overview of the road map for the project and to easily allow developers to identify missing features.
-If you want to help developing FFAI, the easiest way to get started is to implement or write a test for a skill.
+If you want to help developing botbowl, the easiest way to get started is to implement or write a test for a skill.

 ## Game Modes